USAJOBS/help-center/how-to/application/status.md

 You can also [find and filter your applications](#how-to-find-and-filter-applications).

-## What does each application status mean?
+## What does each job status mean?

 Each status tells you where the job is in the hiring process—whether a hiring agency is accepting applications, referring applications, hiring complete, or canceled.